d12frosted/elpa-mirror/nongnu/xah-fly-keys-readme.txt

 "SPC SPC" also activates insertion mode.

-"SPC RET" calls `execute-extended-command-for-buffer' (if emacs 28), else `execute-extended-command'.
+"SPC RET" calls `execute-extended-command'.

 "a" calls `execute-extended-command'.

-The leader key sequence basically replace ALL emacs commands that starts with C-x key.
+The leader key sequence basically supplant ALL emacs commands that starts with C-x key.

 When using xah-fly-keys, you don't need to press Control or Meta,